EDV11/electric-vehicle-ev-dynamic-charging-home-assistant-/README.md

 ### **Basic Settings**
 - **Charging interval** (1, 3, or 5 minutes).
-- **A device tracker** (preferably the car) to ensure that the automation runs only when the EV is at home.
+- **🆕 A device tracker (optional in v2.2)** – Preferably the car, to ensure the automation runs only when the EV is at home. **Leave empty to disable** the location check entirely (useful for shared chargers or multi-vehicle households).
 - **A charging status sensor** to ensure changes are only made when the EV is actively charging.
 - **Total power consumption sensor** (measured in watts).